patrycjakawalczewska/Backtesting-Trading-Strategies/Strategies/moving-average-crossover-trading-strategy/README.md

 ## Buy vs Sell Signals:

 A buy signal (+1) is triggered when the faster average (e.g. SMA10) crosses above the slower average (e.g. SMA50), while a sell signal (-1) is triggered when the faster average (e.g. SMA10) crosses below the slower one (e.g. SMA50).

+## Sharpe ratio:

+Sharpe ratio = a measure of risk-adjusted return.
+It describes how much excess return you receive for the volatility of holding a riskier asset.
+In general higher Sharpe ratio signifes better risk-adjusted returns.